Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Facet joints and lamina remained intact.
+The correct answer is Time from board-certification.

 🔍 Key Findings